Alameda, CA

 The Design & Architecture

 The Mif Albright packs plenty of variety into its nine all-par-3 holes, which range from about 75 to 147 yards.
 Marc Logan's design leans on rolling terrain, well-conditioned greens, and thoughtful hazard placement to reward crisp wedge and short-iron play.
 Compact and walkable, the routing sits alongside the Lucius Bateman Driving Range, making it easy to combine practice with a quick loop.
+The 2014 rebuild gave the course large, undulating bentgrass greens that roll fast and true.

 Playing the Course